Tinkoff/eclair/README.md

  `OFF`              | -

 #### Warning on `DEBUG`
-You may want to log minor error, if enabled `DEBUG` level.
+You may want to log minor error, if `DEBUG` level enabled.
 ```java
 @Log.error(level = WARN, ifEnabled = DEBUG)
 void warningOnDebug() {